bridgecrew-perf6/API-deployment-8/README.md

 The features used in this prediction model are:</br> `'house_is'`,`'property_subtype'`, `'postcode'`, `'area'`,`'rooms_number'`, `'equipped_kitchen_has'`, `'garden'`, `'garden_area'`,`'terrace'`, `'terrace_area'`, `'furnished'`, `'swimming_pool_has'`,`'land_surface'`, `'building_state_agg'`, `'open_fire'`, `'longitude'`,`'latitude'`

-Dummy values: All categorical variables and boolean values are given dummy(numerical) values, to convert them into appropriate formats for the prediction model.

 The `model.py` file contains all the code used to train the model.
 The dataset is available as well in [assets](https://github.com/orhannurkan/API-deployment/tree/main/assets)

 The model is then [pickled](https://docs.python.org/3/library/pickle.html) to be used for prediction using the function `pickle.dump()`